UniTime/unitime-doc/edit-student-group.md

 ## Screen Description

-The Edit Student Group screen provides interface for editing an existing student group.
+The Add and Edit Student Group screens provide interfaces for adding a new student group or editing an existing student group.
 (It is also possible to edit all student groups at once in the [Edit Student Groups](edit-student-groups) screen, accessible from the [Student Groups](student-groups) screen.)

 ## Details